What You Should Know About Corneal Disease

 If we determine that your case of keratoconus is progressing, we will recommend a treatment called corneal collagen cross-linking (CXL).
 CXL is the only approved treatment to stop or stabilize the cornea from progressing.
 After the procedure, we will then determine the best visual solution through specialized contact lenses such as large-diameter scleral contact lenses, hybrid lenses – a fusion of hard and soft lenses, certain custom soft lenses that are used for mild cases of keratoconus, or rigid gas permeable lenses that were used for many years in the past.

-At Silicon Valley Eye Physicians, Dr. Moshe Mendelson and Dr. Jackson Lau diagnose corneal conditions and prescribe scleral lenses and other treatments for patients in Sunnyvale, Santa Clara, Mountain View, Cupertino, and throughout California.
+At Silicon Valley Eye Physicians, Dr. Moshe Mendelson and Dr. Jackson Lau diagnose corneal conditions and prescribe scleral lenses and other treatments for patients in Sunnyvale, Los Altos, Mountain View, Cupertino, and throughout California.